Eddie Hemmings (cricketer)

 Edward Ernest Hemmings (born 20 February 1949) is a former English cricketer, who played in 16 Test matches and 33 One Day Internationals for the England cricket team between 1982 and 1991.
 He made his England debut relatively late in his career, at the age of 33, having predominantly represented Nottinghamshire in the County Championship.
 His chance came when several England players announced their intention to go on a rebel cricket tour to South Africa.
+He was a part of the English squad which finished as runners-up at the 1987 Cricket World Cup.

 Life and career

 Originally operating as a seam bowler for Warwickshire, Hemmings changed to bowling off-spin for Nottinghamshire, which led to Test match appearances from the age of 33.

 England test teams at that time used to have one spinner, usually an off spinner since Ray Illingworth's appointment as captain in 1969.
 Illingworth was himself an off spinner.
 When Illingworth was sacked, Tony Greig briefly filled this role until he was removed in 1977.
 For a brief time, the baton was handed to Geoff Miller and then John Emburey filled the role from his debut in 1978 largely uncontested until 1982 when Emburey was banned for joining the South African Breweries tour.
 This put Hemmings into contention for the off spinner's spot with Vic Marks, both making their Test debuts in 1982.
 Hemmings then toured Australia that winter, teaming up with Miller in several Ashes Tests.
 He hit his highest Test score of 95 as a nightwatchman in the fifth test at Sydney, also taking six wickets in the match.
 Seven and a half years later he would make his other Test half century (51) against India during a last wicket stand with Devon Malcolm.

-At Brisbane during the 1982-3 Ashes series, Hemmings was mocked for his ample girth in an incident in which a group of home supporters smuggled a pig into the ground and release it onto the outfield, having scrawled "Eddie" onto one flank and "Botham" onto the other.
+At Brisbane during the 1982-3 Ashes series, Hemmings was mocked for his ample girth in an incident in which a group of home supporters smuggled a pig into the ground and released it onto the outfield, having scrawled "Eddie" onto one flank and "Botham" onto the other.
 (Team-mate Ian Botham had also begun to fill out around the waist at this stage of his career.)